SeisSol/SeisSol/Documentation/tpv5.rst

 The fault within the three-dimensional medium is a vertical right-lateral strike-slip planar fault that resides in a half-space.
-The fault reaches the Earth’s surface.
+The fault reaches the Earth surface.
 The rupture is allowed within a rectangular area that is 30000 m long :math:`\times` 15000 m deep.
 The bottom boundary of and the right and left ends of the allowed 30000 m :math:`\times` 15000 m rupture area are defined by a strength barrier.